 Casa Museo Otraparte, located in Envigado near Jardines, is the former home of an important Colombian writer and philosopher known as Fernando Gonzalez.

 While the museum itself might be of limited interest to foreign visitors, the idyllic gardens are another great retreat.

-Though ajiaco is originally from Bogota, it is still a popular and easy to find dish here in Medellin.
+Though ajiaco is originally from Bogota, it is still popular and easy to find here in Medellin.

 Ajiaco is like the local version of chicken soup with a few varieties of potato, a chunk of corn on the cob, and capers mixed in.

-I love ajiaco, it’s one of the best dishes in town, I think.
+I love ajiaco, it’s one of the best foods in Colombia, I think.

 Parque de las Luces

 Also known as Plaza Cisneros, the Park of Lights is another one of Medellin’s innovative public spaces.

 It is located directly across from the government administrative center of Alpujarra, and was once a crime-infested and dangerous part of town, rampant with drug use and prostitution as soon as darkness fell.